"Find what you really care about,

 Why, I wondered, did I seem to have so little control over my own actions?

-So I left the island and became an associate of the Action Studies Institute, a think tank that developed high-level action skills for individuals, business, education, and government.
+So I left the island, trekked back across the Rockies, and became an associate of the Action Studies Institute, a think tank developing high-level action skills for individuals, business, education, and government.

 Over the years that followed, although I lived a simpler life than most of my contemporaries, I oscillated between my desire to live simply and my desire to craft a successful career.
 Sometimes my life was simple and uncluttered.
 Sometimes it was complicated and stressful.